Bobby Witt Jr. Player Props: Royals vs. Rangers

 Bobby Witt Jr. At The Plate

-- Witt Jr. leads Kansas City in slugging percentage (.415) thanks to five extra-base hits.
+- Witt Jr. leads Kansas City in slugging percentage (.435) thanks to six extra-base hits.

-- Witt Jr. has picked up a hit in eight of 17 games this season, with multiple hits six times.
+- Witt Jr. has reached base via a hit in nine games this year (of 18 played), and had multiple hits in six of those games.

-- In 17 games played this season, he has hit a homer in two of them.
+- In 18 games played this season, he has gone deep in two of them.

 - In five games this year, Witt Jr. has picked up an RBI, with more than one RBI once.

-- He has scored at least once eight times this season (47.1%), including one multi-run game.
+- He has scored at least one run nine times this season (50.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.